There’s nothing better than a Ham & Pimento Cheese Sandwich.

 My husband told me he saw pimento cheese, fried chicken on waffles, and other Southern classics on a brew pub menu in Colorado just a few months ago.

-How to health up this recipe: Even using a lite pimento cheese spread, you should still treat it as a condiment and use just enough to barely cover the bread.
+Even using a lite pimento cheese spread, you should still treat it as a condiment and use just enough to barely cover the bread.

 In addition, I’ve lighten up the Ham & Pimento Cheese Sandwich with Green Heirloom Tomatoes recipe by using lean ham and heirloom tomatoes and whole grain bread instead of white.